adityapb/adityapb.github.io/_pages/home.md

 University of Illinois Urbana-Champaign.
 My interests are in the area of high performance computing, compilers, and scientific computing.
 I am a graduate research assistant at the [Parallel Programming Lab](http://charm.cs.uiuc.edu/).
+I am currently also a student intern at the [Lawrence Livermore National Lab](https://www.llnl.gov/).

 Before coming to UIUC, I spent 2 years working in the cloud computing team in the Risk Division at Goldman Sachs.